BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text.

+#### **Just Me and My Phone**

+I’ve been experimenting a lot with different ways of working lately.
+I’ve found that in many ways the humble pencil is a good way of simply getting ideas organised.
+Speech to text is getting really good and can enable me to generate writing quickly and while I am walking.
+Using a program that forces me to type continuously at pain of losing what I have just typed is a great way of getting drafts drafted.

+But right now I am simply writing straight on my phone with a stylus.
+It’s sore slow, but it works.
+And it’s an effective way of stopping my phone from distracting me

 #### **Distraction is other people**

 I make the mistake this morning of putting off my regular morning walk until later.
 This gave other people the opportunity to get up and get in my way.
 In consequence, I was printed from starting this article by about 10 minutes.
 Not a huge amount of time, but I’m probably starting it at about the time I should’ve been finishing it.